mazonowicz/mazonowicz.github.io/_posts/2019-05-12-Riding-The-Heaphy.md

 ![image](https://res.cloudinary.com/dlxlsbn7d/image/upload/v1645145707/Auckland%20Bike%20Slob/blog%20photos/the-heaphy-2018-2_p3oz7x.jpg)

-We rode to the airfield after (a nice but disorganised) breakfast at *The Wholemeal*, where a strange woman politely jumped the queue because she was “just buying some coffee”.
+We rode to the airfieldx after (a nice but disorganised) breakfast at *The Wholemeal*, where a strange woman politely jumped the queue because she was “just buying some coffee”.
 On the way, there was a big red button by the side of the road, next to a sign that read “Cyclists Please Press”.
 So I pressed it.
 When we talked to a local later, he told us that the button hadn’t been connected to anything for about 3 years.

 ![image](https://aucklandbikeslob.com/wp-content/uploads/2019/01/image.png)